handeabhishek111/Gamalaxie/README.md

-# Tetris / 2048 Card Game
+# Gamalaxie, Formerly known as Web3-Arcade

 ## How to run the project: